The following Pensions Q&A provides comprehensive and up to date legal information covering:

 If the person makes decisions as a trustee while subject to a conflict of interest that has not been appropriately managed, there is a risk that those decisions may be challenged by pension scheme members or overturned by the courts.
 It is important that the members of a pension scheme should perceive a conflict or potential conflict as having been properly managed.

-For less serious or one-off conflicts, it may be sufficient for the person
+For less serious or one-off conflicts, it may be sufficient for the person to withdraw from the trustees' discussions on the matter.
+For more serious and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.